Donald Trump Supporters Wrongly Identified Whistleblower, Says Report

 “There were people threatening real physical harm, alluding to the fact that I will not live very long.
 That was obviously upsetting for my family.”

-Photos of Edelman’s face reportedly circulated on Twitter Thursday and gained tens of thousands of retweets.
+Photos of Edelman’s face circulated on Twitter Thursday and gained tens of thousands of retweets.
 The photo was allegedly taken following the 2016 presidential election results, although social media posts incorrectly described the picture as Obama staffers reacting to Trump’s first visit to the White House.

-“It had my face circled, and it said something to the effect of, ‘Here is your alleged Ukraine whistleblower,” Edelman said.
+“It had my face circled, and it said something to the effect of, ‘Here is your alleged Ukraine whistleblower,'” Edelman said.

-As The Inquisitr reported, House Republicans produced a list of witnesses Saturday and it included the anonymous whistleblower.
-Although House Democrats are required to approve all Republican requests, they are not expected to grant the request to hear from the whistleblower.
-Although Chair of the House Intelligence Committee, Adam Schiff, previously revealed that he wanted to hear the whistleblower’s testimony, he flipped after Trump’s attacks on the the individual’s credibility as well as other first-hand accounts of the whistleblower’s complaints, which Schiff believes renders such testimony unnecessary.
+As The Inquisitr reported, House Republicans produced a list of witnesses they would like to hear from on Saturday, including the anonymous whistleblower.
+House Democrats are required to approve all Republican requests, however, and they are not expected to grant the one for the whistleblower.

+Although Chair of the House Intelligence Committee, Adam Schiff, previously revealed that he wanted to hear the whistleblower’s testimony, he changed his mind after Trump’s attacks on the individual’s credibility as well as other first-hand accounts of the whistleblower’s complaints, which Schiff believes renders such testimony unnecessary.

 Statement of November 6, 2019, Concerning the Suspected Identity of the Whistleblower pic.twitter.com/qMBRuLALI8